jakewalker56/AudioAIExplainer/README.md

 ### Intuitive Explanation of the Fourier Transform

-Imagine we had a magical oracle where we could plug in an arbitrarily complicated periodic function s [Aside] Meaning s can be perfectly reproduced by combinging some finite number of component sine waves with different frequency, amplitude, and phase values [Aside] and a frequency value f, and *if and only if f is a component frequency of s*, our oracle would output a value representing the amplitude of that component frequency in s.
+Imagine we had a magical oracle where we could plug in an arbitrarily complicated periodic function s [Aside] Meaning s can be perfectly reproduced by combining some finite number of component sine waves with different frequency, amplitude, and phase values [Aside] and a frequency value f, and *if and only if f is a component frequency of s*, our oracle would output a value representing the amplitude of that component frequency in s.
 In all other cases the oracle would output 0.
 If we had such an oracle, then we could simply graph the output from f = 0 to f = 20,000 Hz for our given signal, and we would see spikes at exactly the component frequencies present, where the size of the spike tells us the amplitude of the component sine wave.

 Now how would we build such an oracle?
 Let's imagine you wanted to check whether a target frequency f was present in the signal.
 The first thing you could do is take the complicated periodic input function s and chop it up into blocks exactly the size of the period of f.
 So if the f you're investigating is 4 Hz, then you chop up s into a bunch of blocks each 0.25 seconds long.
 Next, imagine you stacked a bunch of those chopped up sections on top of each other and averaged them all together.